 The use of social networks in the financial sector has many advantages.
-But beware: There are some things you should know before you start posting, twittering and sharing.
+Before you start posting, twittering and sharing we give you some recommendations.
+Follow the guide!

 Communication via social media: go fishing business

-Most financial institutions use rather “dry” communication methods when they interact with their customers.
-Formalities, courtesy, politeness – in short: boring communication.
-But yes, maybe this is necessary to show your professionalism and your commitment.
-Nevertheless, on social networks you can choose a more informal tone.
-This is important to attract the part of your target group that does not feel comfortable with very formal communication.
+Most financial institutions formally address their clients.
+Nevertheless, on social networks, you can adopt a more informal tone to attract an audience that does not feel comfortable with formal communication.
 To them, your presence on social networks shows your accessibility.
-To others, you prove your credibility and your transparence.

-Furthermore, your presence on social media will improve your natural referencing – which means it boosts the digital visibility of your business.
-You increase the traffic on (= the number of visitors of) your website, which will naturally accelerate your business.
+Furthermore, your presence on social media will improve your SEO, which boosts your business’s digital visibility.
+You increase the traffic on your website, which will naturally postively impact your business.

 Many financial institutions perceive social media as risky.
-Eminence understands, in your sector it is all about trust, reputation and confidentiality.
+However, it is all about trust, reputation, and confidentiality in your sector.
 Financial institutions tend to give anything that puts into risk those three elements a wide berth.

 Fact is, if you miss out on social media as a part of your digital strategy, you lose an important part of your digital groundwork.
 Here is what you should know before you start posting, twittering and sharing: